Open-Attestation/adr/burn_erc721Token.md

 }
 ```

-However, TradeTrust was still required to render and track burnt token.
-This means that TradeTrust would have to add on to the ERC721 implementation to do so.
+However, TradeTrust is still required to render and track burnt token.
+Since unminted tokens and destoryed token have the same owner address in the Erc721 Token Registry, we needed to find a way to differentiate a unminted and burnt token.
+This means that TradeTrust would have to modify the ERC721 implementation or modify its verifier method.

 ## Options